 Be sure to remove stickers and tape before laying cardboard in your garden.
 The stickers and tape won’t decompose and feed the soil like the corrugated cardboard.
 Cardboard can make great walkways in your garden or be used more broadly to prevent weeds from growing.

 Cardboard boxes make great containers for seedings getting ready to be planted in your garden.
 In some cases, I used the cardboard boxes themselves as containers to hold 10-15 seedlings, each in an individual repurposed seed container.

-Last spring, I cut down the edges of a few cardboard boxes to create seedling box supports for our vegetable garden.
+Last spring, when I planted seeds for our garden with my son, I cut down the edges of a few cardboard boxes to create seedling box supports for our vegetable garden.
 I had small containers and repurposed yogurt containers from prior years’ seedlings, so I placed those on top of cardboard boxes inside a plant crate.
 The cardboard provided a bit of extra stability to hold our vegetable garden seedlings.

 Repurpose Cardboard As Garden Kneeler

 I often find myself kneeling in the garden as I work in the raised beds.
 Instead of spending money on an expensive or poorly made garden kneeler, I simply flatten a cardboard box and kneel on that in the garden.